 Clarity’s blessings be along the path of which you follow.

 If you want this to be your last life on Earth, if you want to end all karma no matter what soul age you are, and if you want the short-cut in returning home to God.
 Have the practice of seeing God in EVERYONE.
 Learn the lesson of compassion.
 Learn to walk away from hate, and learn to love instead of fight.

 If there are people in your life who push your emotional buttons, and the only true path through that relationship is forgiveness… forgiveness without judgement.
 And if all else fails and you still can’t get past the conflict, then step away from them and away from the situation.

 When You Feel Judgement To Yourself: I am spirit, my body is only an illusion, it has nothing to do with what I really am.

 When You Feel Judgement To the Other Person: You are spirit, whole and innocent, all is forgiven and released.

 Repeat this as often as the feelings arise, let this become a mantra in your mind.
 From the book series -”Course in Miracles”

 Reading the book –The Course in Miracles will help to open your mind and move you faster along this path.

-Because karma is a spiritual expression, we can either choose to get very involved in the navigation of it, or we can just let it all go, and it will continue to march us forward.
+Because karma is a spiritual expression, we can either choose to get very involved in the navigation of it, or we can just let it all go, and the work of the subconscious will continue to march us forward on it’s own.